Clinical recommendations for supported standing programs for children with CP

 In addition to the above-mentioned benefits of supported standing, there are also some indications on static standing having positive outcome on:

 • Skin integrity

-• Start early!
+• Start with supported standing early!

 • Stand often!
 Minimum five times per week